webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Cold-Sober.md

   - Equipment/Science-Fiction
   - Equipment/Level/2
   - Equipment/Value/Inexpensive
-title: Cold Sober
-collection: Equipment
-kind: Compendium
 ---

 ## Cold Sober

 >Chewable tablet that speeds the breakdown of blood alcohol while also dissolving the toxic breakdown products of natural alcohol processing, leaving a user sober and free of a hangover within ten minutes.
 > **Options :** Advanced, Health Care and Nutrition, Science Fiction
 > **Level :** 2
 > **Value :** Inexpensive